 Vicki Kamstra of Spokane, Washington writes, "I found this years ago, it has truly been a crowd pleaser.
 I often use whole wheat pasta instead; it's a great substitution!"

-Featured In: Top 10 Easter Dinner Ideas
+Recommended: Top 10 Easter Dinner Ideas

 - 8 ounces uncooked fettuccine